upenndigitalscholarship/monuments-research-group/essay/The-Twin-Cities.md

 conspicuous place over the stage, high above the stars and stripes," noting that "The Southern people are still rebels."[^4]

-The *Appeal* also responded to other publications around the country.
-In 1905, the *Appeal* quoted an article from the historically white Charleston *News and Courier*, which stated that a "new North" will soon emerge that will feature "statues of Lee and Stonewall Jackson... in the squares of Northern cities as types of ideal Americans."[^5] The *Appeal* responded with intense criticism to the notion of the veneration of Confederates in Northern cities, arguing that the "new North" was, in fact, actually the old North that discriminated against Black people, citing an instance where Northerners burned orphan asylums.[^6] The *Appeal* also commented on Confederate flags, the Ku Klux Klan, Confederates honored in Statuary Hall, and monuments to "Mammies."[^7]
+The *Appeal* also responded to other news outlets around the country.
+In 1905, the *Appeal* quoted an article from the historically white Charleston *News and Courier*, which stated that a "new North" will soon emerge that will feature "statues of Lee and Stonewall Jackson... in the squares of Northern cities as types of ideal Americans."[^5] The *Appeal* fiercely criticized the notion of Confederate veneration in Northern cities, arguing that the "new North" was, in fact, actually the old North that discriminated against Black people.[^6] The *Appeal* also commented on Confederate flags, the Ku Klux Klan, Confederates honored in Statuary Hall, and monuments to "Mammies."[^7]

 Between 1915 and 1917, the *Twin City Star* published a cluster of three articles covering the return of captured Confederate flags to the